The High Sheriff's Cheshire Prize for Literature 2016

-The winners of the 2015 High Sheriff's Cheshire Prize for Literature were as follows:
+The winners of the 2016 High Sheriff's Cheshire Prize for Literature were as follows:

 Joint runners up, who receive £250, included:

 The High Sheriff’s Cheshire Prize for Literature, has been running for 13 years, having been set up in 2003 by the then High Sheriff of Cheshire, John Richards OBE, DL.
 It is open to writers who were born, live or have lived, study or have studied, work or have worked, in Cheshire.
 The 2017 competition will be for Children's Literature.